Understanding Common Reasons for eTA Rejection

 By carefully preparing and submitting a stronger, more thorough application, you can increase your chances of success when reapplying.

-Appealing a South Korea Visa Rejection
+Appealing a South Korea eTA Rejection

-If your South Korea visa application is rejected, you may have the option to appeal the decision.
+If your South Korea eTA application is rejected, you may have the option to appeal the decision.
 This process allows you to challenge the rejection and present additional information to support your case.
 Here’s how to go about it:

 - Review the Rejection Notice